Skip to main content

 Create a file called PowerSyncConnector.ts and add your connector to it.

-import { UpdateType, type PowerSyncBackendConnector } from '@powersync/web'
+import { UpdateType, type PowerSyncBackendConnector } from '@powersync/web';

 export class PowerSyncConnector implements PowerSyncBackendConnector {